Public interest disclosure (whistleblowing) procedure

 • determine what form the investigation should take;

-• appoint a relevant person to carry out the investigation where an internal investigation is deemed appropriate.
+• appoint a relevant person(s) to carry out the investigation where an internal investigation is deemed appropriate.

 In some cases the University Secretary may direct how the disclosure should be dealt with, on behalf of Council.

-6.3 If the designated person considers that the concern falls within the scope of another procedure, such as the grievance procedure, they will advise the individual of this and refer it to the relevant manager for appropriate action.
+6.3 If the designated person considers that the disclosure falls within the scope of another procedure, such as the grievance procedure, they will advise the individual of this and refer it to a relevant manager for appropriate action.
 This does not mean that a concern is not taken seriously but that it can be addressed more effectively using another procedure.
 The individual will be informed which procedure will be used to address the concerns they have raised.

 7. Investigation

-7.8 If no action is to be taken, the reason for this will be explained to the individual who has made the disclosure.
+7.10 If no action is to be taken, the reason for this will be explained to the individual who has made the disclosure.

 8. Seeking Independent Advice